 Get Enough Electrolytes

 Increase your electrolytes, make sure your electrolyte intake is sufficient (magnesium, potassium, sodium).

 Drink water!
 Make sure you get properly hydrated, it's vital for fat loss.
-Water suppresses appetite and helps body metabolise fat.
+Water suppresses appetite and helps the body metabolise fat.

-If your carbs intake is low and you don't see any reason why you shouldn't lose weigh, give it some time.
+If your carbs intake is low and you don't see any reason why you shouldn't lose weight, give it some time.
 Your body may just be getting used to your new life-style and needs time to adjust.